-Pressure cookers are interesting because it uses a gasket to seal in the water vapor.
+Pressure cookers are interesting because they use a gasket to seal in the water vapor.
 The water gets brought to a boil, which is when it evaporates.
 Unable to exit the container, the pressure cooker builds steam and cooks the food.
-Pressure cookers have an advantage in that they partially sterilize the foods of harmful bacteria.
+Pressure cookers have an advantage in that they partially sterilize foods of harmful bacteria.

 Denis Papin, a French physicist, invented the forerunner of the pressure cooker.
 This device runs based on the gas laws of physics.

 Conclusion – Pressure Cooker vs Thermal Cooker Compared